 6.9.1 Applicability to language

 This vulnerability does not apply to Java, because Java has inherent protections in the language to prevent this.
+The vulnerabilities associated with denial of service or termination of the program are possible, depending upon how related exceptions are handled.
+See 6.36 Ignored error status and unhandled exceptions [OYB].

 6.10 Unchecked array copying [XYW]